rickypc/selenium-page-object-generator/README.md

 Robot Framework: [http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#taking-resource-files-into-use](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#taking-resource-files-into-use)

-(You need to use Chrome 40+ to try this out)
+(You need to use Chrome 40+ or Opera 15+ to try this out)

 Installation
 -
-To install the newest released version, please download it from [Chrome web store](https://chrome.google.com/webstore/detail/epgmnmcjdhapiojbohkkemlfkegmbebb).
+To install the newest released version on Chrome browser, please download it from [Chrome web store](https://chrome.google.com/webstore/detail/epgmnmcjdhapiojbohkkemlfkegmbebb).

 Development Dependencies
 -